hamza3256/Micromorpher/docs/VBoxTheAnswerInstall.md

 ## 2. Login and Load Atom (Text Editor)

-Once the Guest OS has booted, you will see a login prompt, asking you to login to the account `sussex`:
+Once the Guest OS has booted, you will see a login prompt.
+Login to the account `sussex`:

 ![Login](../images/login.png)